wso2/docs-is/en/identity-server/6.0.0/docs/references/extend/myaccount/customize-my-account-ui.md

 ### Change the product logo

-   Use one of the following methods to change the product logo.

-   **Method 1 (Recommended)**

-   If the logo should be changed without touching the compiled javascript bundle, follow these instructions to override the existing WSO2 IS logo using CSS.
+Follow below instructions to override the existing WSO2 IS logo using CSS.

 1. Download an icon from any of the providers such as [Flaticon.com](https://www.flaticon.com/).
 In this example, `owl.svg` was the downloaded icon.
-Now add it to the
+Now add it to the `modules/theme/src/themes/default/assets/images` folder.
-`modules/theme/src/themes/default/assets/images` folder.

-2. Open the `modules/theme/src/definitions/globals/product.less` file and replace the existing styles in the `.product-logo` class with the following.
+2. Open the `modules/theme/src/theme-core/definitions/globals/product.less` file and replace the existing styles in the `.product-logo` class with the following.

     ```java
     .product-title {